Global Shutter Image Sensors

 On the other hand, rolling shutter models begin the consecutive exposure of single rows of pixels.
 Every pixel row will have the same exposure time; however, the first row starts its exposure prior to the last row of the captured image.
 This feature makes them susceptible to motion artifacts during the image capture of moving objects.
 Subsequently, they are often more cost-effective and advantageous for applications with slow moving scenes, or when actions are paused momentarily.

-It is important to consider these criteria to determine the sensor that will provide the best quality and performance for your application, for example:
+When selecting global shutter sensor, it is important to consider these criteria to determine the sensor that will provide the best quality and performance for your application, for example:

 For more advanced applications, other factors that need to be taken into consideration are: